x37ts52/email-format-checker/README.md

 ## What is this?

-The email-format-cnpm puhecker will check email addresses for these to have a valid format
+The email-format-checker will check email addresses for these to have a valid format

 ## Install